 Co-chaired by APCO International and the National Association of State Telecommunications Directors (NASTD), a steering committee was given the job of evaluating the plethora of technologies.
 Several sub-committees, in-turn, provide the technical expertise to research a number of specialized areas.
-Aeroflex, through its association with the Telecommunications Industrial Association, has been a key contributor to researching and defining testing parameters for the new standard.
+Through our association with the Telecommunications Industrial Association, we have been a key contributor to researching and defining testing parameters for the new standard.

 The principle guiding the work of the steering committee was to establish an open narrowband digital radio standard so that multiple vendors could compete for contracts to supply compliant networks with interoperable products.
 Secondary principles include achieving maximum radio spectrum efficiency and simplifying P25 equipment.